numirias/pytest-json-report/README.md

 ## Format

-The JSON report contains metadata and an array of test objects.
-E.g.:
+The JSON report contains metadata and an array of test result objects:

 ```python
 {